• ECTS

 1. Spatial and temporal coherence: definition, measurement and quantitative quantities

-2. Principle of operation of pulsed lasers :
+2. Operating principle of pulsed lasers :

-• Spiking lasers
+• Spiking oscillo-amortised lasers

 • Triggered lasers(Q-switch)